Here are answers to your most frequently asked questions about UNICEF Canada.

 No. Although we are considered part of the UN family of organizations, we rely entirely on voluntary contributions from individuals, foundations and corporations – as well as grants from governments who trust UNICEF to create results and impact for children.

-Your donations support the most important needs of children around the world, for short-term and long-term impact.
+By donating to UNICEF Canada, you’re driving tangible, life-changing impact for children around the world.
 UNICEF bases its decision-making on extensive data and research, partnerships, and knowledge directly from the countries we work with.
 When donations are unrestricted, it enables us to lead new approaches, work innovatively across the entire span of childhood, and adapt to changing situations — particularly during emergencies.
 Find more on this at unicef.ca/WhereYourMoneyGoes.

 Diversity, equity and inclusion is one of three top priorities in our 2022-2025 Strategic Plan.
 We seek to become the organization of choice for all people in Canada who want to protect and promote child rights, and to increase our ability to engage and be an ally for diverse communities.
 You can learn more about this priority at unicef.ca/StrategicPlan.